MaterializeInc/materialize/doc/user/content/sql/create-source/webhook.md

 {{< public-preview />}}

 {{% create-source/intro %}}
-Webhook sources expose a [public URL](#webhook-url) that allow your applications to push webhook events into Materialize.
+Webhook sources expose a [public URL](#webhook-url) that allows your applications to push webhook events into Materialize.
 {{% /create-source/intro %}}

 ## Syntax